welander071290/leo-portfolio2/README.md

 ```
 apk add lighttpd php5 php5-cgi php5-curl php5-fpm
 ```
-for getting the 5 packages.
+for getting the 5 packages needed.

-Next enable fastcgi protocol by removing the comment (#) sign in /etc/lighttpd/lighttpd.conf
+Next enable "fastcgi protocol" by removing the comment (#) sign in /etc/lighttpd/lighttpd.conf

 REMEMBER, THIS IS STILL INSIDE THE CONTAINER!